bbarr/ulmus/README.md

 #### Now for the good stuff.

-And by good stuff, we mean mainly, Async actions.
+And by good stuff, we mean mainly, async actions.
 Let's say we have an HTTP endpoint that will serve a random number to GET requests.
 The key is, we don't want to introduce asynchronous anything into our actions.
 Whenever an action is triggered, we must have a meaningful synchronous return value, because this is way simpler to reason about and test.

 Let's look at how it will look first, then I will explain: